 The parish is fortunate to have volunteers who, by using a sophisticated Black Cat device, have managed to uncover considerable information on village traffic.
-A short report on the results of the work is available in Appendix 3 to this Plan.
+A short report on the results of the work is available in Appendix 2 to this Plan.
+It shows that the majority of traffic exceeds the speed limit through the 30 mph zone.